 This is a fun craft that uses a thin canvas board, crepe paper and water.
 Children tear different coloured crepe paper into small pieces, arrange them in a rainbow shape on the canvas then spray them with (not too much!) water using a plant sprayer.
 Leave the picture to dry overnight then peel off the crepe paper.
 The colour bleeds onto the canvas to make a rainbow.

-For a rainbow birthday cake, slice through a round cake then spread a thin layer of icing or butter cream onto each semicircle before decorating it with fruit or Smarties in a rainbow pattern.
+For a rainbow birthday cake, cut a round cake in half then spread a thin layer of icing or butter cream onto each semicircle before decorating it with fruit or Smarties in a rainbow pattern.
 Rainbow food plates are fun for parties too.
 They always look so appetising and are really healthy.
 We’ve used the following fruits and vegetables (and cheese!) for ours but would love to hear any other suggestions.

 Rainbows inspire so many lovely activities and are a great way to introduce and reinforce colour recognition.
 Do you have a favourite story about rainbows?